delta-io/delta-rs/docs/usage/working-with-partitions.md

 ### Handling High-Cardinality Columns

-Partitioning can be very powerful, but be mindful of using high-cardinality columns (columns with too many unique values).
-This can create an excessive number of directories and can hurt performance.
+Partitioning can be useful for reducing the time it takes to update and query a table, but be mindful of creating partitions against high-cardinality columns (columns with many unique values).
+Doing so can create an excessive number of partition directories which can hurt performance.
 For example, partitioning by date is typically better than partitioning by user_id if user_id has millions of unique values.